 You may not know this, but WWII actually started on the 1st September 1939 in nearby Gdańsk.
 When the Soviets arrived, the fighting that ensued ensured that over half the castle was left in ruin.
 Today, the castle is a UNESCO world heritage site, has been renovated and welcomes international and local visitors on a daily basis (apart from on Mondays, when Malbork castle is closed).

 Must-see sights and things to do in Malbork Castle

 In order to truly take everything in, I recommend dedicating an entire day to explore the various rooms, towers, and gardens that the castle has to offer.
 The castle self-guided tour by audioguide is divided into three parts; A, B, and C, each part has a different story to uncover and history to reveal.
 Due to Malbork’s rich history, there is something to interest everyone:

-The High Castle: One of the highlights of a day trip to Malbork Castle, was seeing the beautifully intricate frescoes and sculptures located within the High Castle.
+One of the highlights of a day trip to Malbork Castle from Gdansk, was seeing the beautifully intricate frescoes and sculptures located within the High Castle.

 How to visit Malbork Castle from Gdańsk

 Malbork is situated on the fringes of the polish town of Malbork and is less than an hour away from the beautiful city of Gdańsk (which in my opinion is one of the most underrated cities in Europe).
 From the Gdansk central station, regular trains run to Malbork.